-The rest of the paper is organized as follows: In Sec.
-2 and Sec.
-3 we review the experimental methods to realize tunable interactions and tunable disorder respectively.
+The rest of the paper is organized as follows.
+In Sections 2 and 3 we review the experimental methods to realize tunable interactions and tunable disorder respectively.
 These technologies are key for studying the physics discussed in this paper.
-In Sec.
-4, we review the experiments on disordered BECs under various physical conditions, focusing on our results on interacting BECs.
-The article is concluded in Sec.
-5.
+In Section 4, we review the experiments on disordered BECs under various physical conditions, focusing on our results on interacting BECs.
+The article is concluded in Section 5.

-2 Tunable Interactions
+2. Tunable interactions

 From Eq.
-1 we see that the mean field interaction $U = gn = 4\pi\hbar^2 na_s/m$ can be controlled by controlling the atom density (n) or the scattering length a_s .
+(1) we see that the mean field interaction $U = gn = 4\pi \hbar^2 na_s/m$ can be controlled by controlling the atom density (n) or the scattering length a_s .
 The first method (controlling n) was used, for example in [25] to reduce the strength of (repulsive) interaction to be sufficiently weak to realize Anderson localization [13].
 The second method (controlling a_s , for example, via a magnetic Feshbach resonance [28] that tunes a_s by an external magnetic field (B)) is more versatile because both the strength as well as the sign of the interaction can be tuned (from repulsive to attractive).
-It could in principle reduce the interaction to much smaller strength than what may be practically possible with reducing n (without sacrificing the measurement signal at low n).
-Several recent experiments [26,27], including ours, have used the Feshbach resonance to tune the interactions.
+One could in principle reduce the interactions to much smaller strength than what may be practically possible with reducing n (without sacrificing the measurement signal at low n).
+Several recent experiments [26,27], including ours, have used a Feshbach resonance to tune the interactions.

-In our case [21,27], we use the magnetic Feshbach resonance, located near 737 G, in the $(F=1, m_F=1)$ state of 7Li [9,10,29,30].
-This resonance (Fig. 1) is broad (extending several hundreds of Gauss, alleviating the stringent experimental requirements on controlling and stabilizing the magnetic field), and as a particularly appealing feature, possesses an extremely gradual zero-crossing (in the B dependence of a_s) [9,10,27,30].
-Using this Feshbach resonance, we can tune the interaction in a wide range to access markedly different regimes, including:
+In our case [21,27], we use the magnetic Feshbach resonance, located near 737 G, in the (F = 1, $m_F = 1$) state of 7Li [9,10,29,30].
+This resonance (Fig. 1) is broad, extending several hundreds of Gauss and alleviating the stringent experimental requirements on controlling and stabilizing the magnetic field.
+A particularly appealing feature of this broad resonance is the existence of an extremely gradual zero-crossing in the B dependence of a_s [9,10,27, 30].
+Using this Feshbach resonance, we can tune the interactions in a wide range to access markedly different regimes, including:

-- strongly repulsive, where the BEC wavefunction (in the absence of disorder) is well described by the Thomas-Fermi approximation [1] of the GPE (1); - (nearly) non-interacting, where the BEC wavefunction is well described by the linear Schrödinger equation; - moderately attractive: where the BEC can break into bright matter wave solitons [9,10].
-The solitons are stablized in a quasi-1D trap we use in our experiments.
+- strongly repulsive, where the BEC wavefunction (in the absence of disorder) is well described by the Thomas-Fermi approximation [1] of the GPE (1); - (nearly) non-interacting, where the BEC wavefunction is well described by the linear Schrödinger equation; - moderately attractive: where the BEC can form into one or several bright matter wave solitons [9,10].
+The solitons are stablized by a quasi-1D trap geometry we use in our experiments.

-The remarkable control of the interaction in 7Li is demonstrated in Fig. 1.
+The remarkable control of the interactions in 7Li is demonstrated in Fig. 1.